just-nilux/Icarus/docs/analyzers/support_resistance.md

 https://www.youtube.com/watch?v=l1pwUwMgKD0&t=112s

 ## Validation
 How to know which support resıstance level or cluster is more reliable?
-In order to answer this question following score functıons can be caluclated.
+In order to answer this question following score functions can be calculated.
 ### Horizontal Score
 Psuedo Code:
 1. Get the adjacent distance between each data point.